 Saintly Portraits in Stone

 Via dei Genovesi leads directly to one of the district's majestic medieval landmarks, the church of Santa Cecilia, which was built atop the Roman house of this martyr and patron saint of music.
-In 1599 her sarcophagus was found, her body inside miraculously intact.
+In 1599, her body was exhumed at the Catacombs of St. Callixtus and found to be miraculously intact.
 Sculptor Stefano Maderno was summoned to attest in stone to what he saw, and sketched before decomposition set in.
 In a robe-turned-shroud the saint lies on her side, head turned away, across her neck a deep gash, which she's supposed to have survived for three days after suffocation in a steam bath had left her not only unscathed but singing (all this sent Marquis de Sade into rather dubious raptures).
 With its almost mystically white marble, the work has a haunting quality that few statues can match.
-But the greatest treasure can be seen only if you exit and ring the bell on the left: for a donation (suggested €3) a nun will show you to an elevator that ascends to a Christ in Judgment by Pietro Cavallini, whom art historians believe was Giotto's master.
+But the greatest treasure can be seen only if you exit and ring the bell on the left: for a donation (suggested €3) a nun will show you to an elevator that ascends to a Christ in Judgment by Pietro Cavallini, a contemporary of Giotto.
 Painted in 1293, the frescoes are remarkably intact.

 Leaving the church, turn left and walk down Via Anicia several blocks to Piazza San Francesco d'Assisi and San Francesco a Ripa.
 The fourth chapel on the left features Bernini's eye-knocking statue of the Blessed Ludovica Albertoni, a Franciscan nun whose body is buried beneath the altar.
 It has been remarked that the Baroque, at its most effective, served not just to educate but to sweep you off your feet.
 Here's an example.
 Marble pillow, folds, and drapery in abundance, all set off the deathbed agony and ecstasy of the nun—her provocative gesture of clutching at her breast is actually an allusion to the "milk of charity."